marsdrums/test-tutorial/visual-quality/index.md

 ## Gamma corrections in a chain of effects

 We said that gamma correction must be applied last, but we should also convert any input image or video from sRGB to linear RGB before processing them.

+> [!IMPORTANT]
-When images or videos are stored on your computer, their colors are in sRGB color space, therefore, to make a correct image processing chain, we must follow these steps:
+> When images or videos are stored on your computer, their colors are in sRGB color space, therefore, to make a correct image processing chain, we must follow these steps:
 - input image -> sRGB to linear RGB -> image processing -> linear RGB to sRGB -> display

 ![](./images/visual-quality_009.png)